Open-Model-Initiative/OMI-Data-Pipeline/GETTING_STARTED.md

 By default, you will have the following:

-- A front end accessible at: http://localhost:5173/
+- A front end accessible at: http://localhost:5173/ (Note: The front end is currently only available in the feature/frontend branch.)
 - An API at: http://localhost:31100/
     Note, since we use FastAPI, you also get
     - Interactive OpenAPI documentation at: http://localhost:31100/docs
     - Redoc documentation at: http://localhost:31100/redoc
 - A PGAdmin interface at: http://localhost:35050

-(Note: The front end is currently only available in the feature/frontend branch.)

 # Running Tests

 Before committing any changes, ensure you run all tests to be sure existing behaviour continues to work.
 If any tests require updates to pass with your changes, ensure you update them as well.

+To run all tests, run `task test-all`

-(Todo: make a task to run all our different test types, add instructions for how to run the diffferent types as well.)
+(Todo: Add instructions for how to run the diffferent types individual as well to check work under development.)

 # Committing Changes